 Only students in grades 7-12 may participate in interscholastic athletic competition (North Carolina Board of Education Regulation).
-In order to qualify for public school athletic or extra-curricular participation, a student must (at a minimum) meet the eligibility requirements outlined in this section.
-Please note that additional requirements may apply.
+In order to qualify for public school athletic or

 Requirements for Participations (Grades 9-12)

 9th Grade

 A student who is promoted from the eighth grade to the ninth grade automatically meets the academic requirements for the first semester.
 To maintain eligibility, the student: